 Food allergies are tough.
-I say this as a mom of two kids with food allergies and person who has dealt with food allergies my whole life.
+I say this as a mom of two kids with food allergies and a person who has dealt with food allergies my whole life.
 I personally don’t expect people to accommodate our allergies because I know it can be confusing and a lot of work, but I always am so incredibly thankful when someone goes out of their way to include my kids.
-While both of my kids understand and accept their allergies (as much as a 3 year old can) it is still emotional for them to not be able to participate or be “like other kids” sometimes.
+That’s why the Teal Pumpkin Project means so much to me.
+While both of my kids understand and accept their allergies (as much as a 3-year-old can) it is still emotional for them to not be able to participate or be “like other kids” sometimes.
 As much as I plan ahead, try to make matching treats, trade unsafe items for safe, etc. things happen.

 It is that time of year for Halloween and Trunk or Treat type activities so I have created a quick round up of information and resources that I hope you will find helpful in including kids affected by food allergies in your celebrations!